Qudusayo/CanvaG/Readme.md

 # CANVA - G

-**Canvas graph ( canvaG ) is a graph for getting accurate and appropriate positioning of canvas elements.**
+**Canvas graph ( canvaG ) is a graph for getting accurate and appropriate positioning of canvas elements when using canvas.**

 ![This is canvas-g](canvas-g.PNG)